malafronte/malafronte.github.io/content/docs-quarta/advanced-csharp/lambda/index.md

 }
 ```

-Now, \"x\" is reassigned to a value of 1 before \"a\" is called.
+Now, `x` is reassigned to a value of 1 before `a` is called.
 What
 will be output to the console?

 It turns out that the answer is 1, not 0. **The reason for this is that
 the anonymous method is a closure and is bound to its parenting method
 body and the local variables in it.
 The important distinction is that it
 is bound to variables, not to values**.
-In other words, the value of \"x\"
+In other words, the value of `x`
-is not copied in when \"a\" is declared.
-Instead, a reference to \"x\"
+is not copied in when `a` is declared.
+Instead, a reference to `x`
-is used so that \"a\" will always use the most recent value of \"x\".
+is used so that `a` will always use the most recent value of`x`.
 In
-fact, this reference to \"x\" will be persisted even if \"x\" goes out
+fact, this reference to `x` will be persisted even if`x` goes out
 of scope.
 Consider this code:

 ```cs